wizardyesterday/AutomaticGainControl/README.txt

 4.2 Integrating the AGC Code into Your Application
-To integrate the AGC code into your application code yu have a few choices which I'll discuss.
+To integrate the AGC code into your application code you have a few choices which I'll discuss.

 4.2.1 Choice 1